mikey-no/cert_tool/README.md

 - Python 3.10 (Windows 10, Ubuntu 20.04)
-- pytests do not run on the Ubuntu OS for a reason(s) I do not understand (error: "... port in use ..." - but not so far as I can tell).
+- pytests do not run on the Ubuntu OS for a reason(s) I do not understand (error: "... port in use ..." - but not so far as I can tell)...

 # Setup